pacanada/chess-python/README.md

     - [ ] Utils if there is a mismatch in positions
     - [ ] Improve performance
     - [ ] Improve overall code quality (clarity, choose right data structure for the job)
+    - [ ] Automate release with github action to pypy